 Biodiversity & Planning in Surrey

-The Surrey Nature Partnership has produced a ‘Biodiversity & Planning in Surrey’ manual offering advice to those involved in planning to ensure that development within the county protects and enhances the biodiversity which underpins our Natural Capital.
-To see this document, along with its appendices, please click on the links below.
+The Biodiversity Working Group has produced a ‘Biodiversity & Planning in Surrey‘ manual offering advice to statutory planning practitioners and their consultees, to ensure that development within the county protects and enhances the biodiversity which underpins our Natural Capital.
+To view & download this document, along with its appendices, please click on the links below.

 Biodiversity Opportunity Areas

 Biodiversity Opportunity Areas (BOAs) are extensive areas where improved habitat management, as well as efforts to restore and re-create Priority habitats will be most effective in enhancing connectivity to benefit recovery of Priority species in a fragmented landscape.
 They are therefore the basis for achieving Sir John Lawton’s vision of a “coherent and resilient ecological network” in Surrey.
-A new document plus appendices providing background information on the BOAs, profiling each one as a ‘Policy Statement’, and prescribing their use in strategic planning is available below.
+Specialist guidance for strategic planners includes the document below, which provides useful contextual information on Surrey’s BOAs and prescribes their specific use in strategic planning.
+Appendices profile each individual BOA as a ‘Policy Statement’, grouped by their National Character Areas.

 The State of Surrey’s Nature

-Our latest publication is The State of Surrey’s Nature, providing a current stock-take of the county’s biodiversity.
+The Biodiversity Working Group’s latest publication is The State of Surrey’s Nature, providing a current stock-take of the county’s biodiversity.
 The report aims to quantify our most threatened wildlife but also celebrates why Surrey’s biodiversity is so special.
 This will help clarify our responsibilities to both national and international conservation, and serve to further inform our priorities at the county level.
 It will also be a base-line from which to measure future biodiversity trends and changes.
 A link to the national State of Nature 2016 report is here.
-Surrey’s Species of Conservation Concern (SoCC) data-tables used in the analysis for our report are below:
+Surrey’s Species of Conservation Concern (SoCC) data-tables used in the analysis for our report are below: (i) State of Surrey’s Nature SoCC lists-PLANTS; (ii) State of Surrey’s Nature SoCC lists-INVERTEBRATES; (iii) State of Surrey’s Nature SoCC lists-VERTEBRATES.

 This group aims to develop a 3 – 5 year programme initially focused on providing training in a range of disciplines within the environment sector (including traditional management skills, planning, business and accounting skills, digital skills such as GIS, ecological skills, environmental education skills and other transferable skills) to increase employability.